 See also our prior University Scholars.

-Any full-time tenure track, extension, library, or research UVM faculty member at the level of assistant professor or above, including Emeriti faculty, may nominate or renominate any other such member of the faculty for a University Scholar Award.
+Any full-time tenure track, extension, library, lecture or research UVM faculty member at the level of senior lecturer, assistant professor or above, including Emeriti faculty, may nominate or re-nominate any other such member of the faculty for a University Scholar Award.
 Please note that this award is not limited to members of the Graduate Faculty.
+It is most appropriate for nominees to be at the highest rank in their faculty track.

 Four University Scholar Awards will be available: two to individuals in the Social Sciences, Humanities and Creative Arts, and two to individuals in the Basic and Applied Sciences (including Biological, Medical and Physical Sciences).
 Each of the four awards will carry a grant of $2500 to be used at the discretion of the recipient to promote her or his scholarly activities.